raganwald/presentations/optimism.md

 # "Learned Optimism"

 ^ Some years ago I was in an especially low point and I happened upon a book that changed my life.
 I cannot guarantee that it will change *your* life.
-"Chance favors the prepared mind," they say, and perhaps it can only change your life if you happen upon it at an inflection point, at a time when your life is ready to change.
+"Chance favours the prepared mind," they say, and perhaps it can only change your life if you happen upon it at an inflection point, at a time when your life is ready to change.

-^ I needed some change, I was open to change, with this book, I changed.
+^ I needed some change, I was open to change, and with this book, I changed.

 ^ The book is "[Learned Optimism](http://www.amazon.com/gp/product/1400078393?ie=UTF8&amp;tag=raganwald001-20&amp;linkCode=as2&amp;camp=1789&amp;creative=390957&amp;creativeASIN=1400078393 "Amazon.com: Learned Optimism: How to Change Your Mind and Your Life: Martin E. P. Seligman: Books")," by Dr. Martin Seligman.
 I'm not going to stand here and read the book aloud, you know that.
 But I am going to simplify it down to a few points, and you might very well think the book is too simplistic to be worth reading.